 Activities on offer include escorted walks, game drives, fishing, tours of the historical sites which have impressive rock paintings, bird watching, and hiking.

 Mutusadona National Park

 Matusadona National Park is an Intensive Protection Zone for black rhino and hunting is not allowed in this area.
-It borders Lake Kariba, attracting animals with its water and grassy banks where lion, buffalo, elephant, waterbuck, zebra, impala and hippos can be seen.
+It borders Lake Kariba, attracting animals with its water and grassy banks where the lion, buffalo, elephant, waterbuck, zebra, impala, and hippos can be seen.

-There are several developed camping sites which are dotted around the park and others which are secluded and more rugged.
-There are two major camps, Tashinga and Sanyati have modern ablution facilities complete with showers, bath, and hot water as well as braai areas.
+There are several developed camping sites that are dotted around the park and others which are secluded and more rugged.
+There are two major camps, Tashinga and Sanyati have modern ablution facilities complete with showers, baths, and hot water as well as braai areas.
 Sanyati has 6 sites in total.
-In addition to those there are some exclusive camps, some of which only cater for one party at a time with a maximum of five people.
+In addition to those, there are some exclusive camps, some of which only cater for one party at a time with a maximum of five people.
 One of them at Maronga is situated on the escarpment.

 The undeveloped camps Jenje and Kanjedza are in rugged terrain and visitors are advised that they are only accessible with four-wheel drive vehicles.
 For those who do not like camping alternative accommodation can be found at Ume and Mbalabala Lodges which are found close to the Tashinga airstrip

 Matusadona has plenty of birdlife as well as wildlife, and activities include bird watching in the stunning Sanyati Gorge, game drives, hiking, and escarpment climbing as well as fishing in rivers that enter the lake Kariba